TylerYep/workshop/docs/design.md

   - You can also set `init=False` when a dataclass does not accept any parameters in its constructor.
 - Create a separate `__str__` function to use when printing the object for visualizing the state of the data structure. `__repr__` should contain a single line while `__str__` should be the pretty-printed representation.
 - Define `__hash__` myself, since I can choose the necessary fields to make a unique hash.
 Additionally, using `@dataclass(frozen=True)` is almost never a good idea, since you won't be able to even set attributes in `__post_init__`, and the docs specifically point out a performance penalty.
 - Prefer using `@dataslots` via the _dataslots_ library over using `__slots__` all the time.
 It is a clean single decorator and dependency rather than an ugly list of strings.
-Hopefully this will be fixed in Python 3.11 or something.
+This will be fixed in Python 3.10.

 # Style Guide